KomeijiForce/Cuckoo/README.md

 | └─ Only Post-train   | 72.80     | 56.10     | 66.02          | 67.10     | 65.51 | 68.66     | 69.75 | 69.21 | 77.05 | 62.39    | 54.80 | 64.75 |
 | Rainbow Cuckoo 🌈🐦🛠️  | 79.94     | 58.39     | 70.30          | 67.00     | **68.91** | 70.47     | 76.05 | **73.26** | 86.57 | 69.41    | 64.64 | **73.54** |

+## Quick Experience with Cuckoo in Next Tokens Extraction ⚡

+We recommend using the strongest Super Rainbow Cuckoo 🦸🌈🐦🛠️ for zero-shot inference